mcallisters/mcallisters/README.md

-## About Me 👋
+## Welcome! 👋 I'm Sean

 <!--
 **mcallisters/mcallisters** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+### About Me
+I am data scientist exploring new ways to analyze data leveraging classic machine learning models and evolving AI models.

+### What I Do
+- Customer and Scientific-based data analysis
+- Unlock actionable insights from complex datasets.
+- Enhance Business processes using LLM models

+### Tech Stack
+Python
+R
+Git
+Tableau

-- 📫 How to reach me: ...
+📫 How to reach me: sean.david.mcallister@gmail.com
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->